-Within Amtrak platform requirements, the local municipality usually determines what they want to provide for a “station” and how they want to represent their town.
-Some communities, like Sturtevant, WI, put effort into their stations, while others offer the bare minimum with a platform “station.”
+Some communities, like Sturtevant, WI, invest effort in their stations, even having one, while others offer the bare minimum with a platform “station.”

 Packing For Platform Station